stuylinux/stuylinux.org/content/posts/meeting-posts/meeting1-gameshell.md

 description: Introducing the shell and terminal with our second meeting of the year!
 ---

-While there is some really cool and wacky software that we will explore in this club, it's important to have basic terminal skills.
+While there's some really cool and wacky software that we will explore in this club, it's important to have basic terminal skills.
 <br>
 Hence, our first (technically second) meeting is on terminal basics.
 <br>